seadowg/cv/cv.md

 * Public facing internal tool allowing teams to have retrospectives remotely with 3000+ active weekly users
 * Worked mainly with React, Ruby on Rails and Postgres/MySQL
 * Took on lead engineer position and helped coordinate transition from a hosted tool to an open source installable one (ongoing)
-* Worked with company VPs to facilite smooth sunsetting of the hosted servie
+* Worked with company VPs to facilitate smooth sunsetting of the hosted service

-<div style="page-break-after: always;"></div>

 ### QA Software Engineer at Crocodile Clips, Edinburgh